Everything You Need To Know About Colouring Your Hair At Home

-Yes, it may be a matter of necessity right now, but taking control of your grown-out roots can be incredibly empowering.
+Yes, it may have been a matter of necessity in recent years, but taking control of your grown-out roots can be incredibly empowering.
 To make sure your next DIY colouring session goes as smoothly as possible, we asked Luis Pacheco, master colourist and founder of Toronto-based Medulla & Co. salons and haircare brand TO112, and Brennen Demelo, hair artist and expert for L’Oréal Paris, to share their tips and tricks on how to dye your own hair at home.

 What should I consider before colouring my own hair?

-First off, can you wait until you’re free to see your stylist again?
+First off, can you see an expert?
 “If you’re completely unfamiliar with colouring your hair, applying dye on yourself is not as easy as you might think,” warns Pacheco.
 Keep in mind that fixing a DIY dye job gone wrong can be expensive, time-consuming and harsh on your hair.
 There are less permanent options that can help temporarily cover greys and grown-out roots until your next salon visit.

 If you do decide to go ahead and colour your hair, consider the end result you’re looking for.
 Do you want to retouch your roots?
 Refresh your colour?
 Add some shine?
 Cover your greys?
 “Once you have established that, you can pick the right product for your needs,” says Demelo.
 Whether you’re looking for a roots touch-up or an all-over dye job, there are dedicated products for each colouring situation, so make sure you get the right one.
 On top of that, consider how many boxes you might need to cover your entire head to avoid running out halfway through the process.
 Unless your hair is very short, it’s a good idea to pick up at least two boxes.